 The Mission receives approximately 9.000 visitors annually, including government ministers, members of parliament, representatives of counties and municipalties, students, non-governmental organisations, private businesses and more.

 The Mission also hosts a number of seminars and conferences at Norway House, often in cooperation with the EU institutions, think tanks or other organisations in Brussels.

-We reserve the right to alter dates and times to accomodate short-notice visits from officials and other unforeseen events.
+We reserve the right to alter any dates and times on short notice in order to accomodate visits from Norwegian officials or other unforeseen events.

-Introductions to the EEA and Norway Grants can also be given by The Financial Mechanism Office (FMO), e.g. during a visit to Norway House or EFTA.
+Introductions to the EEA and Norway Grants can be given by The Financial Mechanism Office (FMO), e.g. during a visit to Norway House or EFTA.

-To visit the EFTA secretariat, see http://www.efta.int/about-efta/visits.
+To visit the EFTA secretariat, see their website.